shreya2736/Fake-news-detection-analysis/README.md

 - Multi-class classification instead of binary labels
 - Deploy as a web application using Flask or Streamlit

----

 ## Learning Outcomes

 This project demonstrates how to combine traditional NLP techniques with graph-based representations for fake news detection.
 By integrating entity relationships with textual features, the model captures contextual information that may improve classification performance.

----

-## License

-This project is intended for educational and research purposes.